lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :align: center
    :alt: Add registry dialog

+You can also update the information of an existing registry, except the hostname.

 Even if you created a registry and update meta information, users cannot use the images in the registry, immediately.
 Just as you had to register the allowed hosts to use the storage host, you must register the registry in the allowed docker